marcglasberg/i18n_extension/README.md

 hyphens in your locale.
 To help with the transition, `i18n_extension` version `3.0.0` will throw descriptive errors if it finds underscores in your translation definitions.

-This is an example of a valid locale definition:
+This is an example of a valid translation definition:

 ```dart
 Translations.byText('en-US') +